Tupac A. Hunter

-Tupac Amaru Hunter (born July 25, 1973) is an American politician who is a former member of the Michigan Senate, representing the 5th district which encompasses northwest Detroit, Dearborn Heights and Inkster.
+Túpac Amaru Hunter (born July 25, 1973) is an American politician who is a former member of the Michigan Senate, representing the 5th district which encompasses northwest Detroit, Dearborn Heights and Inkster.
 He served as the Minority Floor Leader.

 Background

 Tupac A. Hunter was born and raised in Detroit.
 He graduated from the University of Detroit Jesuit High School and Academy in 1991.
 In 1995, he earned a Bachelor of Arts Degree in Urban Studies and Public Policy from Morehouse College in Atlanta, Georgia.
 He also holds a Master of Public Administration Degree from Oakland University.

 Political career

 In November 2010, Tupac A. Hunter was re-elected to a second term in the Michigan Senate representing the citizens of the 5th District, which comprises northwest Detroit, Dearborn Heights, and Inkster.
 He was unanimously elected by his colleagues to serve as the Minority Floor Leader for the 2011-14 legislative session.
 He previously served as the Assistant Minority Leader during his first term in the Michigan Senate (2007–2010).
 Prior to being elected to the Michigan Senate, he served in the Michigan House of Representatives (2003–2006) where he was the Minority Whip (2005–2006).